dymmond/lilya/docs/settings.md

     INFO:     Application startup complete.
     ```

-It is very simple, `SETTINGS_MODULE` looks for the custom settings class created for the application
+It is very simple, `LILYA_SETTINGS_MODULE` looks for the custom settings class created for the application
 and loads it in lazy mode and make it globaly available.

 ## The settings_module